DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 The vehicle will automatically detect any ground objects which are added to the collection called "Ground Detection".
 To add additional objects which will act as ground detection move them into this collection.

-Using the :ref:`snap-driving-path` you can make the control points of the :ref:`driving-path` snap to the ground detection objects if they are within 4 m range.
+Using the :ref:`snap-driving-path` you can make the control points of the :ref:`driving-path` snap to the ground detection objects.

 .. note::
     The threshold for the vehicle detecting the ground is 4 m.
 If the vehicle is further away than this, it will instead stick to the path.